in Honor of

 Frank Tartaro & Bob Pace

 Two Greats from the Dye Transfer Printing Era.

 That was what a film shooting, photo forum member posted a while back.
 He said he wasn’t shooting much, maybe a roll of film every few months and was losing interest in photography.
 It is hard for film to compete with digital in our instant world.
 I’m an old film photog from the 1960’s and shot film for many, many decades.
 But I am not into ‘the process’ for jollies…I just want the iconic photo brought in by the best and easiest means possible.

-I used to be on the APUG film forum until they threw me out.
-Seldom did I see AYTHING great ever come out of that forum.
 The film fondlers were in love with the process, not the result.
 Since this bored photog does not produce anything worthwhile, he has to put his pride in saying ‘Hey…look at me, I shoot film.’
 (The camera fondling digital photogs are not left out of the ego battle even if they don’t shoot film.
 Their chant…‘Hey…look at me, I shoot manual!)

 The bored photogs problem is that he has no reason to shoot.
 You can only get so much satisfaction in saying ‘I shoot film.’
 Especially if your reality is; you seldom do shoot film.
 It does not matter if you shoot film or digital, having a great project is very important to the photog.
 A project gives a photog direction and purpose.
 A project can showcase the photogs talents.
 Many great photogs are known for landmark projects they have done.
 I’d advise any bored photogs to find a project and devote themselves to it.